Om Banna: History

 This came to be seen as a miracle by local population, and they began to worship the "Bullet Bike."
 News of the miracle motorcycle spread to nearby villages, and later they built a temple to worship it.
 This temple is known as "Bullet Baba's Temple."
-It is believed that Om Banna's spirit helps distressed travellers.
+It is believed that Om Banna's spirit helps the distressed travellers.

 Worship

-Every day nearby villagers and travelers stop and pray to the bike and its late owner Om Singh Rathore.
+Every day nearby villagers and travellers stop and pray to the bike and its late owner Om Singh Rathore.
 Those who pass by stop to bow their heads leave offerings in honour of the helpful spirit, and some drivers also offer small bottles of alcohol at the site.
 It is said that a person who does not stop to pray at the shrine is in for a dangerous journey.
 Devotees also apply the 'tilak' mark and tie a red thread on the motorbike.
 Local people sing folk songs in the name of Om Banna.

-Offerings include Incense sticks, flowers, coconut, liquor, red thread and sweets.
+Offerings include incense sticks, flowers, coconut, liquor, red thread and sweets.
 An eternal flame is kept at the shrine.